Backpacking Europe is at the top of many bucket lists. But how exactly do you start planning such a big trip with so many variables?

 Tip #8 – Visit Museums and Galleries With no Entrance Fee

-Did you know that in many European capital cities there are days of the week where museums and galleries wave the entrance fee?
+Did you know that in many European capital cities, there are days of the week when museums and galleries waive the entrance fee?

 Well, it’s true, and this is one of the top ways to enjoy the sites while traveling through Europe on a budget.

 Sundays are usually the day of free entry but research this in whatever destination you’re heading to and be prepared.

 Tip #9 – Avoid Currency Exchanges